bourbakis/assorted-readings/shower-thoughts.md

 - the first generation of iPad is more like a object-oriented task processing.
 One can only tackle only one "object"(interface) one time.

+# 10/06/19

+Thinks about

+- mutiple-modelling thinker

+- history and developement of hacking and metaphors borrowed from Computer Science.

+It's a higher and abstract level of thinking.